ayucd/restaurant/README.md

-# restaurant
+# Restaurant Management System
-Restaurant Management System using C++.
+Restaurant Management System built using C++ and its data structures.